AnandChowdhary/writing/honors-veni-proposal.md

 ## Research Proposal

+- [ ] The research question is a yes/no question (and would be answered with yes even if students’ grades were only increased with .05…); it would also be ok to propose a (design) aim.
+- [ ] I you say something like “Many studies have also shown that that effective use of e-learning could help increase student motivation engagement, and attendance” include at least some of these references.
+- [ ] You specifically say “(students with access to the platform without forcing them to use it)”=> of course it is good not to enforce anything, on the other hand this may make it difficult for you to draw conclusions.
+How are you going to deal with and take into account non-use, and in general how will you evaluate (extent of) use in that phase of the study?
+So what kind of data collection will take place in phase 3-4?
+- [ ] Are you sure you need the Ministry or rather/also a set of schools or school boards as partners?
+- [ ] I thnk this paper might be used to argue something about the point that tech should be complementary, with a role of the teacher, rather than replacing the teacher --> by talking about these interaction roles discussed in the paper: Laurillard, D. (2008).
+The teacher as action researcher: Using technology to capture pedagogic form.
+Studies in Higher Education, 33(2), 139–154. https://doi.org/10.1080/03075070801915908
+- [ ] "Therefore, the primary partners for this study" --> No. They are partners for translating outcomes to policy and practice, but your primary partners by necessity are the schools, teachers, and students.
+You must say soemthing here, I think, on how you plan to realise those collaborations.
+You need access to a school for repeatedly coming back for interviews, tests, more tests, etc. It is not enough for this to talk to a teacher: you need to establish a long term relation with specific schools, select specific classes / teachers to join; acquire student and parental consent to work with them in interviews, data collection, and studies, and organise the ethical checks for this.
+You must show how you plan to do this.
+- [ ] 2a3: why this host institute? some arguments are: UT groups together have extensive knolwedge on interaction technology for teaching and learning, from the technology perspective as well as from the learning psychology perspective as well as from the cross-disciplinary mix between them.
+Furthermore, UT has much experience with building long term research collabroations with schools, parents and students --> HMI's "designlab school trip research days", the Pre-U network, HMI's long termj in-school reserach; all work being done in the education groups at BML with / in/around schools, etc.
+- [ ] under "collbodation" (end of 2a2) you could also talk about collaboration with Oswald, an experienced developer of novel tools that are actually brought to market
+- [ ] regarding the main RQ, I agree with Cindy; variations include "HOW does...", or "what is an optimal design for a system that... and to what extent does it improve.... in practice?"
+- [ ] if you have room, you could elaborate on the final study designs a bit more, as long term studies are tricky to organise and it is good if the reader sees you "have that under control"

 ### 2a1, 2a2, and 2a3.
 Description of the proposed research

 #### 2a1.
 Overall aim and key objectives